 4.1 Results

 The truth table was compiled from the binary codes and all possible combinations of conditions.
 Table 3 contains only the combinations that appear in our empirical data (logical reminders are excluded).
 Each row in the table represents a unique combination of conditions (see Table 1 for what stands for A, B, etc.) and shows (column Y) whether this combination is associated with the outcome y=1 (funded) or outcome y=0 (non-funded).
-Paths to outcome y=1 are many and almost all of them are unique, as only one combination appears twice.
+Paths to outcome y=1 are numerous and almost all of them are unique, as only one combination appears twice.

 Table 3: Truth table